 Q2.
 Why is electronic waste considered to be hazardous?

-Electronic waste, a type of waste that includes lots of harmful chemicals that can cause serious threats to the environment and people.
+Electronic waste is a type of waste that includes many harmful chemicals that can cause serious threats to the environment and people.
 The harmful toxins leach into the soil and water and pollute it.

 Q3.
 Why is there growth in electronic waste?

-A very simple question to answer, the major cause of growth in e-waste is the short life of various electronic devices.
+A straightforward question to answer, the primary cause of growth in e-waste is the short life of various electronic devices.
 After two years, people discard these electronic devices and shift to new ones.